 For more virtual recruiting tips, read this Handshake article.

 Virtual Meet the Firms

-Beta Alpha Psi will host this fall’s Meet the Firms event using the Career Fair Plus (“CF+”) virtual platform on Tuesday, September 1st, from 4 PM to 8 PM.
-CF+ utilizes meeting schedules; each recruiter at a virtual booth has a meeting schedule divided in 10-minute increments and students sign up for a time slot to discuss their resume.
-The number of schedules available to a professional partner is a function of their sponsorship level:**
+Beta Alpha Psi will host this spring’s Meet the Firms event using the Career Fair Plus (“CF+”) virtual platform on Wednesday, January 20th, from 4 PM to 8 PM.
+CF+ utilizes meeting schedules; each recruiter at a virtual booth has a meeting schedule divided in 15-minute increments (5 minutes longer than the fall) and students sign up for a time slot to discuss their resume.
+The number of schedules available to a professional partner is unlimited for the spring event.**